 Food labels are required to clearly list whether the food products contain any common food allergens.
 Read food labels carefully to avoid the most common sources of food allergens: milk, eggs, peanuts, tree nuts, fish, shellfish, soy and wheat.

 When in doubt, say no thanks.
 At restaurants and social gatherings, you're always taking a risk that you might eat a food you're allergic to.
 Many people don't understand the seriousness of an allergic food reaction and may not realize that a tiny amount of a food can cause a severe reaction in some people.

 If you have any suspicion at all that a food may contain something you're allergic to, steer clear.

 Involve caregivers.
-If your child has a food allergy, enlist the help of relatives, baby sitters, teachers and other caregivers.
-Make sure that they understand how important it is for your child to avoid the allergy-causing food and they know what to do in an emergency.
+If your child has a food allergy, enlist the help of relatives, babysitters, teachers and other caregivers.
+Make sure that they understand how important it is for your child to avoid the allergy-causing food and that they know what to do in an emergency.

 It's also important to let caregivers know what steps they can take to prevent a reaction in the first place, such as careful hand-washing and cleaning any surfaces that might have come in contact with the allergy-causing food.

 A food allergy can be a source of ongoing concern that affects life at home, school and work.
 Daily activities that are easy for most families, such as grocery shopping and meal preparation, can become occasions of stress for families and caregivers living with food allergies.

 Keep these strategies in mind to help manage your or your child's food allergy-related stress: